lucee/extension-image/README.md

 Issues: https://luceeserver.atlassian.net/issues/?jql=labels%20%3D%20%22Image%22

+## Image Format Support

+- WEBP support is readonly, unless a commerical plugin is used

+Use `imageFormats(true]` (v2 only) to see which formats / codecs are loaded and available

 ## Twelve Monkeys

 Version 2.0 includes the [Twelve Monkeys](https://github.com/haraldk/TwelveMonkeys) ImageIO library

 ## Commercial Image Library support

-Version 2.0 supports the following commercial Image Libaries (.jars ) when available in the classpath (i.e /lib dir)
+Version 2.0 supports the following commercial Image Libaries (.jars ) when available in Lucee's classpath (i.e lucee's /lib dir)

 - [JDeli](https://www.idrsolutions.com/jdeli/)
 - [Apose Imaging](https://products.aspose.com/imaging/java/)

-JDeli for example provides support the for HEIC format
+JDeli for example provides support the for HEIC format and write support for WEBP

 ## Build and Test